HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/rock.md

 # Tips

 - If you're low on health and have nowhere else to go, you can try hiding behind a Rock to heal and avoid bullets.
-- You can hide behind this with a gun that has little range or a melee weapon to force an opponent to approach to where you can get a hit on them.
+- You can hide behind this with a gun that has little range or a melee weapon to force an opponent to approach where you can get a hit on them.
 - Remember that these are breakable and aren't fool-proof barriers.
 - If there is a river rock that an enemy is hiding behind, you can destroy it to avoid getting close to them or to stop them from healing.
-- Players trying to hide behind these are often low on health, and can make for easy kills.
+- Players trying to hide behind these are often low on health and can make for easy kills.

 # Trivia